-This soft, fluffy, sweet and creamy buns are a delightful take on the brioche bun, slathered with butter, frosting and top with shredded cheese.
-This sweet and savory take on a piece of bun just gives you the right balance and enough sugar rush to get ready to start the day, or give you that afternoon sweet but filling pick me up that’ll give you enough energy to finish the day off.
-Ensaymadas seem hard to do but with this recipe you just need to be a bit patient, and once you’ve created these sweet frosting covered buttery buns of goodness ready you’ll find that it’s oh so worth it!
+Ensaymada is a soft and fluffy bun made by baking a rolled butter coated dough made with all purpose flour, egg yolks, butter, sugar, salt, shortening, evaporated milk, yeast and is frosted with mixture made with butter and powdered sugar and cheese.
+This sweet and savoury take on a piece of bun just gives you the right balance and enough sugar rush to get ready to start the day, or give you that afternoon sweet but filling pick me up that’ll give you enough energy to finish the day off.
+Follow our Ensaymada recipe to make this scrumptious dish in your home.

 Why do people love this sweet, creamy, and cheesy treat?

 The localized brioche bread can be found anywhere from groceries, bakeries, to small panaderias, home bakeries, ensaymada are a popular pastry eaten by many.
 Its become so beloved that there are already ensaymada specially shops, with other toppings like salted eggs, chocolate, using shredded ‘queso de bola’ cheese instead of the usual cheese, and some even making different flavored ensaymada, from chocolate, to coffee, ube, mango, and many more.
 There are so many flavories and varieties to choose from this sweet delicacy that you wont ever get tired of it!